 |Academic dates:||Monday 5 July - Friday 16 July 2021|

-|Academic fee:||€ 1600 read more about what’s included|
+|Academic fees:||€750 read more about what is included.|

-|Who is this programme for?||For current university students (3rd & 4th year Bachelors and Masters) in the arts and social sciences with an interest in political science, international relations, and migration studies.
+|Who is this programme for?||Students should be in good academic standing to participate in the summer school.
+For current university students (3rd & 4th year Bachelors and Masters) in the arts and social sciences with an interest in political science, international relations, and migration studies.
 For working professionals with a desire to continue their education/update their skills in this field.|

 This interdisciplinary two-week online course introduces students to key issues in the legal, (geo)political, sociological and anthropological analysis of forced migration.
 It enables students to understand the context in which forced migration takes place, the social change this triggers in hosting communities and the efforts needed to successfully integrate newcomers.

-States around the world are facing an increase of forcibly displaced person.
+States around the world are facing an increase of forcibly displaced persons.
 Seemingly unprepared, they struggle to handle the new reality.
 This course aims to strengthen an understanding of the issues surrounding forced migration and integration.
 It does so from various perspectives, ranging from crisis management and geopolitics, to international refugee law and anthropology.

-|Credits||6 ECTS, 3 weeks|
+|Credits||4 ECTS, 2 weeks|